w3c/mathml/docs/accessibility.md

 ## "mathrole" attribute

-## Expectations for authors
+## Expectations for authoring tools and convertors
 MathML is very verbose.
 Few people author HTML directly; even fewer author MathML directly.
+Authoring math is typically done either in a WYSIWYG math editor or in a typesetting language such as TeX/LaTeX which was designed to support math notation.
+For the most part, the focus of both is to make the visual presentation look good.

+WYSIWYG math editors have focused on making math look nice.
+They typically offer palettes of common notations and characters used in math with keyboard equivalents to simplify authoring.
+They provide little support to disambiguate the notations except where doing so produces better display.
+For example, typing "sin" would normally display as "_sin_", but the editors recognize this as a mathematical function; they don't use italics and correctly generate a single `<mi>sin</mi>` rather than three separate `mi`'s, one for each letter as would be appropriate for multiplication of the three letters/variables.
+In the future, we expect editors will include support to allow (not _require_) users to add additional semantics to the generated MathML via the above tagging.
+We expect this to happen because such additions are relatively simple and because users will request such features due to their desire and/or requirement to produce accessible material.

+TeX (and its extension LaTeX) are used to write entire documents.
+In markdown and other authoring systems, the math part of TeX is often used for math content.
+However, TeX is extensible and authors frequently add macros for commonly used notations in math.
+This means that each system supports similar but differing subsets of TeX for math.
+Because TeX use macros for some notations, this can be exploited in TeX to MathML translators.
+For example, TeX has the macro `\sin` for the mathematical function of the same name.
+Conversion tools from TeX to MathML should be able to produce semantic markup in some cases:
+* TeX's basic macros are already semantically translated properly as noted with "sin" above.
+We expect additional support for other macros such as `\binom{n}{m}` to added to be added to translators because doing so is relatively easy.
+* More general support for the semantic macros requires the addition of two additional macros/commands.
+We expect the MathML refresh CG to propose details for those macros.
+Addition of them to translators will happen if the user community pushes for them.
+We expect supporting whatever gets proposed to be relatively simple.
+* Some authoring systems such as [PreTeXt](https://pretextbook.org/) use many more macros to disambiguate the meaning and improve layout.
+They may be able to produce semantic markup if the authors use the macros.

+Convertors from Content MathML to Presentation MathML should be able to produce semantic markup all of the time.

+## Expectations for authors
  Semantic markup _allows_ authors to add semantic information, but does not require them to do so.

+When people author math, they are mostly concerned about making it look right and not about the semantics

 Most presentation MathML is likely disambiguated correctly in a generic context, but remediation of MathML should not be cumbersome in most cases.
 In particular, a webpage is likely concerned with a single subject and the simple addition of a subject area to each `math` tag will likely resolve a large percentage of the ambiguities, especially if the invisible Unicode characters U+2061 (FUNCTION APPLICATION) and U+2062 (INVISIBLE TIMES) are present in the MathML to disambiguate those cases.

-## Expectations for authoring tools and convertors

-WYSIWYG math editors have typically focused

-Conversion tools from TeX to MathML should be able to produce semantic markup in some cases:
-* there is some semantics in TeX's basic macros: function call in `\sin x`, binomial coefficient in `\binom{n}{m}`, etc.
-* some authoring systems such as [PreTeXt](https://pretextbook.org/) use many more macros to disambiguate the meaning and improve layout.
-They may be able to produce semantic markup if the authors use the macros.

-Convertors from Content MathML to Presentation MathML should be able to produce semantic markup all of the time.
+An exception is "units"

 ## Expectations for screen readers